Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-asset-types.md

 ## Archiving asset categories, types, and assets

-Archiving allows you to restrict access to assets and prevent new assets being created in archived categories and types.
+Archiving helps you manage your asset library by restricting access to older items and preventing the creation of new assets in archived categories or types.

-With asset archiving, nothing is permanently deleted.
+When you archive an item, the system does not delete any data.
+Instead, it changes the state of the assets to archived.

-Asset archiving is simply changing the state of assets to archived.
-When archiving from the Manage Types page, you can select the asset state groups, including sub states, to include in the archive.
-Unselected groups will not be affected.
+ When you archive assets, you can select specific asset state groups and sub states to include.
+The system does not affect any groups you do not select.

-You can archive asset categories, types, and their associated assets by selecting the archive button that appears when a category or type is selected in the left-hand menu, as highlighted here:
+To archive asset categories, types, and their associated assets, select the archive button that appears when a category or type is selected in the left-hand menu, as highlighted here:

 ![asset type archive button](/_books/servicemanager-config/assets/images/asset-type-archive.png)

-With archiving:

-* Archiving an asset type opens a dialog.
-Select an archive mode (type only, or type & assets) and, in assets mode, selects which asset state groups to archive and optionally assigns a sub state to each.
-* Archiving a category opens a dialog.
-Select an archive mode (category only, category & types, or category/types/assets).
-In assets mode a per-type per-state breakdown is shown with sub state selection per row.
-* Unarchiving an asset type opens a matching popup.
-The user chooses unarchive mode (type only, or type & assets).
-In assets mode, archived asset groups are shown grouped by current sub state, and the user picks a new state and optional new sub state for each selected group.
-* Unarchiving a category opens a popup with three modes mirroring the archive flow.
-In assets mode, only archived types and their archived asset groups are shown; the user assigns a new state and optional new sub state per group.
+When a category or type is archived, this becomes the unarchive button.

+### Archive an asset type

+1. Navigate to the **Manage Types** page.
+2. Select the asset type you want to archive from the left-hand menu.
+3. Select the **Archive** button.
+4. Choose an archive mode in the dialog box:
+   * **Type only**: Archives only the asset type definition.
+   * **Type & assets**: Archives the asset type and its associated assets.
+5. If you choose **Type & assets**, select the asset state groups you want to archive.
+6. (Optional) Assign a sub state to each selected group.
+7. Confirm the action to complete the process.

+**Expected Result:** The asset type appears in italic text in the navigation tree.
+Users can no longer select this type when creating new assets.

+### Archive an asset category

+1. Navigate to the **Manage Types** page.
+2. Select the category you want to archive from the left-hand menu.
+3. Select the **Archive** button.
+4. Choose an archive mode:
+   * **Category only**: Archives only the category name.
+   * **Category & types**: Archives the category and all asset types within it.
+   * **Category, types, and assets**: Archives the category, its types, and all associated assets.
+5. If you choose to archive assets, review the per-type and per-state breakdown.
+6. Select a sub state for each row as needed.
+7. Confirm the action to complete the process.

+### Unarchive an asset type or category

+1. Select the archived item in the navigation tree.
+2. Select the **Unarchive** button.
+3. Choose the unarchive mode that matches your needs (such as **Type only** or **Type & assets**).
+4. If you are unarchiving assets, review the groups organized by their current sub state.
+5. Pick a new state and an optional new sub state for each group you want to restore.
+6. Confirm the changes.

+### Manage visibility of archived items

+The system uses specific visual cues to help you identify archived records:
-* Archived categories and types are displayed in italic text in the nav tree.
-When not currently selected they are also muted; when selected the muting is suppressed so the active item remains readable.
+* **Navigation tree**: Archived categories and types appear in italic text.
+When you select a different item, the archived labels appear muted (faded).
-* From **Service Manager** > **Assets**, users with asset management rights can toggle visibility of archived items via the eye icon button in the **Assets** title bar.
-The icon is open when archived items are shown and closed  when hidden, giving an at-a-glance indicator of the current setting.
-This preference is saved per user via the app setting assets.view.showArchived.
+* **Visibility toggle**: If you have asset management rights, go to **Service Manager** > **Assets**.
+Select the **eye icon** in the **Assets** title bar to show or hide archived items.
+   * An **open eye** icon means archived items are visible.
+   * A **closed eye** icon means archived items are hidden.
-* From **Service Manager** > **Assets**, users without any asset management rights cannot see archived categories or types in the nav tree at all.
-This is enforced by the tree component independently of the user preference setting.
+* **Permissions**: Users without asset management rights cannot see archived categories or types in the navigation tree.
-* Editing of archived records is fully permitted — there are no form-level restrictions.
-* Archived asset types are excluded from the type dropdown in the Create Asset popup, preventing new assets from being created against an archived type.

-### Auditing archive events
+### Audit archive events

-Asset archiving can also be performed in Service Manager.
-This is done by updating the asset state in the asset editor and be done for one or multiple assets at a time.
+You can also archive assets by updating the asset state directly in the asset editor within **Service Manager**.
+You can perform this action for one asset or multiple assets at the same time.

-When archiving assets in Service Manager you have the option to audit the update.
-Auditing asset type archiving or asset archiving is not possible when archiving from the Manage Types page.
+When you archive assets through the asset editor, you can choose to audit the update.
+Please note that the system does not support auditing when you archive items from the **Manage Types** page.

 <!--